sevenhong/awesome-mcp-servers/README.md

 - [mem0ai/mem0-mcp](https://github.com/mem0ai/mem0-mcp) 🐍 🏠 - A Model Context Protocol server for Mem0 that helps manage coding preferences and patterns, providing tools for storing, retrieving and semantically handling code implementations, best practices and technical documentation in IDEs like Cursor and Windsurf
 - [modelcontextprotocol/server-memory](https://github.com/modelcontextprotocol/servers/tree/main/src/memory) 📇 🏠 - Knowledge graph-based persistent memory system for maintaining context
 - [topoteretes/cognee](https://github.com/topoteretes/cognee/tree/dev/cognee-mcp) 📇 🏠 - Memory manager for AI apps and Agents using various graph and vector stores and allowing ingestion from 30+ data sources
+- [entanglr/zettelkasten-mcp](https://github.com/entanglr/zettelkasten-mcp) 🐍 🏠 - A Model Context Protocol (MCP) server that implements the Zettelkasten knowledge management methodology, allowing you to create, link, and search atomic notes through Claude and other MCP-compatible clients.

 ### 🗺️ <a name="location-services"></a>Location Services